 Many people experience sexual problems during their lives.
 These can be the result of traumatic life events, illness, surgery, childbirth, or relationship problems.
+Or it could be something else entirely.

 • loss of sexual desire or libido